-The beauty of 3D simulation and virtual reality in a construction project or architectural workplace is the safety of the training process.
+The beauty of 3D simulation and virtual reality in construction or architectural projects is the safety of the training process.
 Using these models introduces an array of benefits that you never knew possible when it comes to worker safety training.
 Complex situations and processes can be recreated through VR allowing employees to practice situations in a simulated environment.
 For example, employees can practice welding without the risk of burn injuries.

 This is where a 3D modelling and virtual reality display can come to life and bring the training process into a risk-free, controlled, and safe environment in a realistic, innovative, and productive way.
 The technical and educational services on offer allow users to get the full experience of real-life projects.
 The health and safety of construction training have never been more thorough thanks to VR.

 For many construction companies, the problem with traditional training methods is transferring what you learn in real life scenarios.
 With VR, a construction company can create realistic scenarios in a 3D environment, making any skills learned all the more transferable.
 Ranging from a crowded city street to a wide-open countryside, you can replicate the situations your employees will actually find themselves in.
 Trainees can develop essential skills through in-depth, vivid imagery.